Seiberg-Witten Geometry of Four-Dimensional $\mathcal N=2$ Quiver Gauge Theories: The Seiberg--Witten curves in some detail

-We should warn the reader that our cameral curves need not be the cameral curves of Hitchin systems \cite{Donagi:1995alg}.
-We mapped the spectral curve of the family of conjugacy classes $[g(x)]$ corresponding to the fundamental representation $R_1$ to the spectral curve of the $GL(N)$-Gaudin system, i.e. the genus zero Hitchin system, corresponding to the $N$-dimensional representation.
-One could then build the cameral curve for the $GL(N)$-Gaudin system.
+\begin{Remark} We should warn the reader that our cameral curves need not be the cameral curves of Hitchin systems~\cite{Donagi:1995alg}.
+We mapped the spectral curve of the family of conjugacy classes $[g(x)]$ corresponding to the fundamental representation $R_1$ to the spectral curve of the ${\rm GL}(N)$-Gaudin system, i.e., the genus zero Hitchin system, corresponding to the $N$-dimensional representation.
+One could then build the cameral curve for the ${\rm GL}(N)$-Gaudin system.
 This curve has all the reasons to differ from our cameral curve ${\CalC}_{u}$.

-However, the identification of $\mv$ with the moduli spaces of curves describing the spectrum of the transfer matrix in the quasi classical limit of the $Y(A_{r})$ spin chain is more natural, and carries over to the level of cameral curves.
-This statement will be elaborated upon below and in \cite{NP2012b}.
+However, the identification of $\mv$ with the moduli spaces of curves describing the spectrum of the transfer matrix in the quasi classical limit of the $Y(A_{r})$ spin chain is more natural, and carries over to the level of cameral curves. \end{Remark}